ph101pp/jquery-cover/readme.markdown

 #jQuery Cover plugin

-This plugin mimics the CSS3 `background-size:cover;` behavior and therefore makes it available in all Browsers.
+This plugin mimics the CSS3 `background-size:cover;` behavior and therefore makes it available in all mayor browsers down to IE7.

 #Documentation